 How does Remote Deposit work?

 Using a check scanner, you simply scan an image of both sides of the check.
-This image then becomes the legal equivalent of the original check, and the image is submitted to Farmers Bank through a secure electronic server.
-Farmers Bank treats this image as the legal equivalent and begins processing the check immediately.
+This image then becomes the legal equivalent of the original check, and the image is submitted to State Bank through a secure electronic server.
+State Bank treats this image as the legal equivalent and begins processing the check immediately.

 What is a substitute check?

 Also known as an IRD (Image Replacement Document), it is a paper reproduction of the original paper check, and is legally binding as a legal proof of payment.

 What does a substitute check contain?

 - An image of the front and back of the check